Here at CSU we want your on-campus housing experience to go as smoothly as possible, and we understand that who you room with can make an impact.

 If you already know a future Ram that you think will make a great roommate, you have the option of placing their name and CSUID# on your housing application.
-If you both list each other on your application and are assigned to the same hall or Residential Learning Community, we will do our best to match you as future roommates.
+If you both list each other on your application, apply at similar times, and are assigned to the same hall or Residential Learning Community, we will do our best to match you as future roommates.

 Roomsync is the official CSU roommate matching app and is available from mid-April until July of each year.
 The app allows you to match and chat with other admitted students in the same hall or Residential Learning Community who are also looking for a roommate.
-An invitation to join Roomsync will be sent to you once you’re assigned to your hall or Residential Learning Community.
+An invitation to join Roomsync will be sent to you in mid-April.

 Other ways to connect

 Want to find a roommate on your own?
 Some future Rams meet their roommates simply by making connections, online or face-to-face.
 Meet classmates at an admitted student event, on social media platforms, or by using the Schools App to help you make connections before your first day.
 Keep in mind that although Schools App is a great place to meet classmates, it is not an official roommate-finding tool.
 In order to request an individual as a roommate, you must do so within your CSU housing application or in RoomSync.